-Does Johnson want to be remembered as 'Mr. No deal'?
-EU's Tusk hopes not
+Who would be Brexit's Mr No-Deal?
+Johnson and Tusk trade barbs

-BIARRITZ, France (Reuters) - European Council President Donald Tusk said on Saturday he would not cooperate with Britain on an exit from the EU without a withdrawal agreement and said he hoped new prime minister Boris Johnson did not want to be remembered as “Mr. No Deal”.
+BIARRITZ, France (Reuters) - British Prime Minister Boris Johnson and European Council head Donald Tusk sparred on Saturday over who would be to blame should Britain leave the EU on Oct.
+31 without a divorce deal in place.

-Tusk told reporters in Biarritz that he would be willing to hear ideas from Johnson on how to avoid a no-deal Brexit when the two men meet on Sunday on the sidelines of a G7 summit in the French seaside resort.
+Tusk told reporters in Biarritz he would be willing to hear ideas from Johnson on how to avoid a no-deal Brexit when the two men meet on Sunday on the sidelines of a G7 summit in the French seaside resort.

 Three years after the United Kingdom voted to leave the EU, the outcome of the tortuous Brexit crisis remains unclear, with options ranging from an acrimonious rupture on Oct.
 31 to a smooth, amicable exit or even another referendum.